Wake-up-Freeman/OLD-ODISEO/docs/develop/sdks/terra-js/common-examples.md

 console.log(result);
 ```

-## Swapping a native Terra asset for a CW20 token using Terraswap
+## Swapping a native Daodiseo asset for a CW20 token using Daodiseoswap

-The following code example shows how to swap a native asset for CW20 using Terraswap.
+The following code example shows how to swap a native asset for CW20 using Daodiseoswap.

 Run this example on mainnet.